 While the dubious romantic ducking and diving and stolen kisses of Monkhouse and Eaton are at the plot’s centre, the real joy of the script is the army environment and the battle between officialdom and the man in the street.

 Training Sgt.
 Grimshawe (Hartnell) accepts a bet that his last platoon of National Servicemen before he retires will pass out as a Star Squad.
 His hopes are dashed when he meets the recruits.

 The finest moments come from the recruits’ failure at every turn of their basic training: the priceless unease of Connor as he swings on the rope, Williams’ high-brow objections to the bayonet practice, Rossington’s bumbling and eventual quick skill at dismantling the rifle.

-The ultimate message of the film is the love and affection that the recruits hold for the dreaded figure of Hartnell.
+The film’s ultimate message is the love and affection that the recruits hold for the dreaded figure of Hartnell.

-Made for the relatively small sum of £70,000, the original title of the film was The Bull Boys.
-Filming took place between March and May 1958 at the Queen’s Barracks in Guildford and at Pinewood Studios.
+Made for the relatively small sum of £74,000, the film’s original title was The Bull Boys.
+Filming took place between March and May 1958 at the Queen’s Barracks in Guildford and Pinewood Studios.
 The film was a box office success and eventually took over £500,000.

 Cpl.
 Bill Copping